The N.C. Department of Transportation has proposed a four-lane

 alternate design at the U.S. 1/Old U.S. 1 intersection has also been developed.
 It adds a traffic signal at the existing free-flow merge from Old U.S. 1 onto U.S. 1 and enlarges the U-turn bulb to more easily accommodate large trucks.

-Construction on Section A is currently scheduled to begin in 2027.
-Right of way acquisition for Section B is scheduled for 2018, and construction is currently scheduled for 2020.
+Construction on Section A is scheduled to begin in 2027.
+Right-of-way acquisition for Section B was scheduled for 2019, and construction is scheduled for 2024.

 Maps showing the conceptual designs for both U.S. 15-501 and the U.S. 1 corridor are linked above.
-The project team is early in the design process and will continue to refine the designs to address citizen concerns and minimize impacts where feasible.
+The project team will continue to refine the designs to address citizen concerns and minimize impacts where feasible.

 NCDOT has proposed the four-lane Synchronized Street design as the best alternative that would have the least impact on property and existing businesses.